 You will study 180 credits in total during your International Construction Management and Engineering MSc (Eng).
 A standard module is typically worth 15 credits and the dissertation is worth 60 credits.
-These are the modules studied in 2019.
-If you are starting in September 2020, these will give you a flavour of the modules you are likely to study.
+These are the modules relating to this programme of study for academic year 2020/21.
+If you are starting in September 2021, these will give you a flavour of the modules you are likely to study.
 All modules are subject to change.

 International Construction Management and Engineering/ Engineering Project Management Dissertation - 60 credits